Parent Series – Part III: Zooming Out and Falling Forward

 When students, parents, and professionals work together and plan early, college students struggling with anxiety, depression, substance use, and motivation issues can thrive throughout the semester.

 To learn more about Rob Danzman check out his profile on The Shrink Space.

 Whether you’re a student looking for support, or a parent helping out your busy child, check out The Shrink Space.
-We have over 4,000 mental health therapists and psychiatrists across the country who specialize in working with young adults.
+We have over 7,000 mental health therapists and psychiatrists across the US, UK, Canada who specialize in working with young adults.